couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 };
 ```

-This initializes input and output buffers, and makes socket descriptors
+This initializes input and output buffers,and makes the socket descriptors
 non-blocking.
-At the end it register handler function `proxy_client_callback`
+At the end, the code will register the handler function
-for read events, and then await for incoming data.
+`proxy_client_callback` for read events, and then wait for incoming data.

-The proxy implements a very limited number of protocol commands: GET, SET and
+The proxy implements a very limited number of protocol commands: GET, SET, and
 VERSION.
-But other commands could be easily added.
+But other commands can be easily added.
+Here's an example:

 ```